MrGoopyDrawers/MrBeast-BTD6/README.md

 Yes you can have MRBEAST in the game now lol. comes with 15 paths and a paragon.
+You can now properly download this mod in the browser.
+Repositories fixed.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)